MitchellTesla/jormungandr-romio/README.md

-#  Full-Node ~ Jörmungandr   Experimental
+#  Full-Node ~ Jörmungandr   Æxperimental
 Do NOT use!.....this is an experimental fork and build-test (WIP)

 Jörmungandr is an aspiring node implementation, written in rust, with the initial aim to support the Ouroboros type of consensus protocol.